“The money is in the list.”

 So instead of saying “I want a larger email list,” you’d say something like:

 I want more emails from self-funded startup founders in the social media niche to sell them my eBook on content promotion.

 Let’s break down the key components of this example:

 - Your target audience’s demographic and professional information.

 - What you intend to do after they’ve subscribed to your email list (i.e., your end goal).

 This will help you to identify:

 - Content tone and style: What writing style and tone to use in your content.
 For example, senior executives in traditional industries prefer a more formal style than younger founders in emerging verticals (like social media).

 - Content length and depth: You need to align the length/depth of the content with the audience’s needs.
 Busy CEOs at large companies can’t read 3,000-word articles.
 Beginner bloggers, on the other hand, would likely prefer something more detailed.

 - Niche requirements: What technical terms, writing tone and content formats are common in your niche?
-If you’re writing for seasoned marketers you may not need to explain terms like PPC or CTR, for example.
+If you’re writing for seasoned marketers you may not need to explain the difference between PPC and SEO, for example.